Arson attacks paralyze French high-speed rail network hours before start of Olympics

 “There was no longer a chance of making it on time,” rider Philipp Weishaupt, who was traveling with teammate Christian Kukuk, told dpa.

-French Prime Minister Gabriel Attal said France’s intelligence services have been mobilized to find the perpetrators and of "acts of sabotage” which he described as “prepared and coordinated.”
+French Prime Minister Gabriel Attal said France’s intelligence services have been mobilized to find the perpetrators of the "acts of sabotage” which he described as “prepared and coordinated.”

-Attal said that sabotage and arson that hit key parts of France’s high speed rail network on the eve of the Olympics had “a clear objective: blocking the high speed train network.”
+Attal said that the actions on the eve of the Olympics had “a clear objective: blocking the high-speed train network.”

-He said the vandals strategically targeted the axes from the north, east and west toward Paris hours before the capital hosts the Olympics opening ceremony.
+He said the vandals strategically targeted the axes from the north, east and west toward Paris hours before the Olympics opening ceremony.

-It was “a premeditated, calculated, coordinated attack” that indicates “a desire to seriously harm” the French people, the rail company’s CEO Jean-Pierre Farandou said.
+It was “a premeditated, calculated, coordinated attack” that indicates “a desire to seriously harm” the French people, the CEO of the national railway company SNCF, Jean-Pierre Farandou, said.

 “The places were especially chosen to have the most serious impact, since each fire cut off two lines,” Farandou said.